 Chili and Better Sleep

 In 2007, Todd and Tara Youngblood created Chili as a way to stay cool at night.
-With products like the chiliPAD and OOLER, users are able to operate their sleep system anywhere from 55 to 115 degrees Fahrenheit.
+With products like the chiliPAD, OOLER and chiliBLANKET, users are able to operate their sleep system anywhere from 55 to 115 degrees Fahrenheit.

 While higher temperatures may be desired when in a cold climate when the power goes out, lower temperatures allow for deep, restorative sleep.
 This is the type of sleep that can rejuvenate anyone in daily life and may allow cancer patients an opportunity to sleep more comfortably.